whoisdsmith/AI-MTHRFCKR/README.md

 ## Architecture

-- [AI Room Planner](http://airoomplanner.com) Interior Design By Ai.
+- [AI Room Planner](http://airoomplanner.com) - Interior Design By AI.
 Get Hundreds Of Interior Design Ideas For Your Room - Free With No Limit
-- [Dimensions](http://www.dimensions.ink) Dimensions - Rapidly Create Visual Concepts With Ai.
-Imagine Being Able To Create Beautiful Interior Designs With Ease–that' S What Dimensions Offers
+- [Dimensions](http://www.dimensions.ink) - Dimensions - Rapidly Create Visual Concepts With AI.
+Imagine Being Able To Create Beautiful Interior Designs With Ease–that's What Dimensions Offers
-- [Getfloorplan](http://getfloorplan.com) Creating 2D And 3D Floor Plans With Ai.
+- [Getfloorplan](http://getfloorplan.com) - Creating 2D And 3D Floor Plans With AI.
 Up To 30% Calls Increase Reported By Our Clients Using 2D, 3D Floor Plans And Virtual Tours
-- [Image Computer](http://image.computer) Generate Your Next Interior Design / Paniting / Fashion Collection / Concept Art.
+- [Image Computer](http://image.computer) - Generate Your Next Interior Design / Paniting / Fashion Collection / Concept Art.
 Use Our Powerful AI Technology To Generate Any Type Of Image You Can Think Of.
 In A Matter Of Seconds
-- [Interior AI](http://interiorai.com) Interior Ai: Interior Design Ideas Inspiration, And Virtual Staging App Using Artificial Intelligence.
+- [Interior AI](http://interiorai.com) - Interior AI: Interior Design Ideas Inspiration, And Virtual Staging App Using Artificial Intelligence.
 Get Interior Design Ideas Using Artificial Intelligence And Virtually Stage Interiors For Real Estate Listings With Different Interior Styles
-- [Makeit.ai](http://www.maket.ai) Generative Design - Architecture Design Software - Maket.
+- [Makeit.ai](http://www.maket.ai) - Generative Design - Architecture Design Software - Maket.
 Our Generative Design Software Enables Architects, Builders & Developers To Quickly Generate Thousands Of Architectural Plans Instantly

 ---